AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-user-audit-data-stream-setup.md

 # Setting up Marketo User Audit Data Stream with Adobe I/O Events

-These instructions describe how to set up and get started using Adobe I/O Events for Marketo user driven change events.
-You can use Adobe I/O for streaming Marketo user driven change events such as the modification of emails, campaigns, and landing pages.
+These instructions describe how to set up and get started using Adobe I/O Events for Marketo user-driven change events.
+You can use Adobe I/O for streaming Marketo user-driven change events such as the modification of emails, campaigns, and landing pages.

 ## Introduction

-User Audit Data Stream provides all the user driven change events that are shown in the MLM Audit Trail as an event stream to which you can subscribe.
+User Audit Data Stream provides all the user-driven change events that are shown in the MLM Audit Trail as an event stream to which you can subscribe.

 ## Setup User Audit Data Stream in Marketo

-User Audit Data Stream is currently a Beta Product and thus cannot be enabled in Marketo without a Beta agreement.
-After a Beta agreement is in place, work with your TAM and Customer Engineering team to enable User Audit Data Stream for your subscription.
+Data Streams are available to those that have purchased a Marketo Engage Performance Tier Package.
+Once a Performance Tier agreement is in place, work with your TAM and Customer Engineering team to enable this Data Stream for your subscription.

+We typically just need to know the MunchkinId for the subscription, and the associated Adobe OrgId, which enables access to the Adobe IO Developer Console.

 ## Setup Adobe I/O